KRproject-tech/Parameter_estimation_demo_by_UKF/README.md

 Example of dynamics is for the 1 DoF arm with spring, damping, and frictional forces at a joint.

-Joint angle is measured, then, unknown damping and frictional coefficients are identified.
+Joint angle is measured, then, unknown damping and frictional coefficients are identified by UKF [3].

 In spite of discontinuous model of frictional force, UKF can be applied dislike Extended Kalman Filter (EKF).